sophiatomasi/whack-a-mole/README.md

-# whack-a-mole
+# Whack-a-Mole

 A simple whack a mole game.

-Can download and open using the bash terminal command 'open ./index.html'.
+Download the files and open using the bash terminal command 'open ./index.html' to play the game.